less/less-plugin-npm-import/README.md

 Testing
 -------

-run the tests by running `node test/index.js`
+run the tests by running `node test`
-You require the dev dependencies and less v2 in your node_modules (it will be added as a dev dependency once less v2 is released)
+You require the dev dependencies installed (which includes less)